 What to see and do

 The royal residence in Hua Hin, Klai Kangwon Palace (‘Far From Worries’) was built in the 1920s and is not open to the general public.
 However, tourists can visit the grounds at Marukhathaiyawan Teakwood Palace which was also built as a royal summer residence in the 1920s.
-Khao Sam Roi Yot National Park (‘Three Hundred Mountain Peaks’) is a highly recommended day trip, but it isn’t easy to get to by public transport and an organized tour is probably the best option.
+Khao Sam Roi Yot National Park (‘Three Hundred Mountain Peaks’) is a highly recommended day trip, but it isn’t easy to get to by public transport and an organised tour is probably the best option.
 A large standing Buddha sits at the base of Khao Takiab (Chopstick Hill) and on top of the hill is a shrine and great views of the coastline.
 A bit further south is Khao Tao (Turtle Hill) and Tam Khao Tao (Turtle Hill Cave) where you will find shrines and a giant Buddha on top of the hill.
 The location is popular with Thai tourists and makes a pleasant change from sitting on the beach.

 Formerly a small fishing village, Hua Hin has grown with the rise in tourism but the fishermen can still be seen plying their trade and no trip to Hua Hin is complete without sampling the day’s catch at one of the array of wonderful seafood restaurants such as Chao Lay Seafood.
 For a panoramic view of Hua Hin and the coastline, take a visit to the viewing platform on the 17th floor of the Hilton Hotel.
 In Hua Hin, the night market is pleasant enough whilst a modern indoor shopping mall can be found at the Market Village just south of the Sao Paulo Hospital on the main Phetchkasem Road.
 A local Thai night market is also held adjacent to the hospital from Wednesday to Sunday.
 If you like golf, the Hua Hin area is home to some outstanding golf courses.
 Royal Hua Hin is the oldest public course in Thailand and the more recent Springfield Royal Country was designed by Jack Nicklaus.
 And be sure to check out the delightful Hua Hin Hills vineyard and sample the range of award-winning Monsoon Valley wines.